drhaz/drhaz.github.io/_drafts/2023-01-10-Whole_grain_waffles.md

  ===
  Let the butter be soft, i.e, microwave for a few seconds or remove it from the fridge in time early enough.
 Mix butter, sugar, and salt.

- Slowly, each time adding only a bit of liquid, add the 2 eggs, lemon juice, rum, and the milk.
+ Slowly, each time adding only a bit of liquid, add the 2 eggs, lemon juice, rum, and milk.

- Finally, mix the baking powder into the flour, and to the dough, and mix well.
+ Finally, mix the baking powder into the flour, and add to the dough, and mix well.
 Let sit for a few minutes, and then bake in a waffle iron.